Advance Directive

 Dodgeville, WI 53533

-You must complete a new document when you want to name a new health care agent or give new medical wishes.
-A new document must also be completed if you are divorced and your spouse was named as a health care agent.
+You must complete a new document when you want to name a new healthcare agent or give new medical wishes.
+A new document must also be completed if you are divorced and your spouse was named as a healthcare agent.

 Why Choose Upland Hills Health?